splashinn/jQueryForm/README.md

 ## Description

-Simple jQuery plugin for a form.
+Simple jQuery plugin for a form

 ### Creating A New Form
 ```JavaScript